On generalized Namioka spaces and joint continuity of functions on product of spaces: BM-game, -separable spaces and g -spaces

 \begin{rem} Any homogeneous non-meager topological space is Baire.
 In particular, any non-meager locally $\Pi$-separable left/right-topological group $G$ is an $\mathcal{N}$-space. \end{rem}

 \begin{proof} Let $X$ be a homogeneous non-meager topological space.
-By Banach's category theorem (Thm.~A.2), there exists an open Baire subspace of $G$.
+By Banach's category theorem (Thm.~A.2), there exists an open Baire subspace of $X$.
 Thus, $X$ is locally Baire so that $X$ is Baire.
-Further, if $G$ is locally $\Pi$-separable, then it follows by Theorem~\ref{2.5} that $G$ is an $\mathcal{N}$-space. \end{proof}
+Further, if $G$ is non-meager locally $\Pi$-separable, then by Theorem~\ref{2.5} $G$ is an $\mathcal{N}$-space. \end{proof}